sourcehut-mirrors/chawan/doc/mailcap.md

 `x-saveoutput` and `x-needsstyle` extension fields are also recognized.

 * When the `test` named field is specified, the mailcap entry is only used if the test command returns 0.

   Warning: as of now, `%s` does not work with `test`; `test` named fields with a `%s` template are skipped, and no data is piped into `test` commands.

 * `copiousoutput` makes Chawan redirect the output of the external command's output into a new buffer.
 If either x-htmloutput or x-ansioutput is defined too, then it is ignored.

 * The `x-htmloutput` extension field behaves the same as `copiousoutput`, but makes Chawan interpret the command's output as HTML.

 * `x-ansioutput` pipes the output through the "text/x-ansi" content type handler, so that ANSI colors, formatting, etc. are displayed correctly.

 * `x-saveoutput` prompts the user to save the entry's output in a file.

 * `x-needsstyle` forces CSS to be processed for the specific type, even if styling is disabled in the config.
 Only useful when combined with `x-htmloutput`.

-* `x-needsimage` forces images to be displayed for the specific type, even if images are disabled.
+* `x-needsimage` forces images to be displayed in `x-htmloutput`, even if images are disabled.

 * `needsterminal` hands over control of the terminal to the command while it is running.
 Note: as of now, `needsterminal` does nothing if either `copiousoutput` or `x-htmloutput` is specified.

 * For a description of `nametemplate`, see the RFC.

 ## Examples